 All students need to be physically able and be willing to take part in all aspects of practical work.
-We recommend attending a taster day to gain further insight into what the course will involve.

 This course can lead to employment within agriculture e.g. contracting, milking, calf rearing, shepherding, shearing.

-Modules studied including but not limited to:
+Modules studied including but are not limited to: